-You’ve already met our suuuper fudgy keto brownies right?!
+You’ve already met my suuuper fudgy keto brownies right?!
 They’re intensely chocolatey, fudgy, lightly chewy and good… like really good.
 And yup, there’s been a cheesecake version already too (easily the most instagrammed recipe by you all!).

 So with fall, and pumpkin season in full rage, this pumpkin spinoff simply had to happen.
 Things to expect: your kitchen will smell ah-mazing (think chocolate + spiced pumpkin goodness!) and you’ll be hooked for life.

 Plus, they’re stupid easy to whip up and they freeze great too! (p.s. they’re great frozen too…🙊!).

 Cocoa or cacao?
 Both work great, just know that quality really matters here.
 My favorite will forever be the Dutch-processed alkaline cocoa Valrhona, known to be one of (if not the) best cocoas in the world.

 But feel free to use a raw cacao powder (arguably more nutritional perks here), though keep in mind that your brownies will be lighter in color and more reddish in hue.
 Both are well and good, as long as they’re unsweetened.

 p.s. a lightly sprinkle of flakey sea salt works wonders to cut through the chocolate in these guys!
 And Maldon flakes are the undisputed best, by a mile.

 This recipe uses almond flour only (!!).
 Yup, that’s it!

 You’ve got a couple options here.
 Xylitol (non corn to avoid tummy troubles!) and allulose (using 30% more) have become my top choice (no aftertaste, best and chewier texture), followed by Lakanto (barely any aftertaste, but thicker texture).